stepzen-dev/examples/with-fauna/README.md

 }
 ```

-And get your FaunaDB GraphQL endpoint URL and API key from the [FaunaDB dashboard](https://dashboard.fauna.com/).
+And get your Fauna GraphQL endpoint URL and API key from the [Fauna dashboard](https://dashboard.fauna.com/).
 See [here](https://docs.fauna.com/fauna/current/api/graphql/endpoints) for more information on how to get your endpoint URL and API key.

 ## Get a GitHub personal access token